Boston Apartment Rentals are Heating Up

 The shortage of homes on the market coupled with population growth in the area is increasing competition among buyers and forcing many people to continue renting.

 Although many Americans lack the financial means to buy a home, renters in Boston are still paying a significant percentage of their income to landlords each month.
-In 2015, Bostonians paid an average of nearly 35% of their monthly income for rent while homeowners were paying just 21.7% of their income on monthly mortgage payments.
+In 2015, Bostonians paid an average of nearly 35% of their monthly income for rent.
+In contrast, homeowners were paying just 21.7% of their income on monthly mortgage payments.

-Rising costs and stagnant wages are compounding the issue for renters looking to save enough money to move into a home.
+Rising costs and stagnant wages are compounding the issue for renters looking to save enough money to become homeowners.